 First, let’s start with some of the basic parts of how to tune a guitar.
 Guitar tuning is controlled by the tuning pegs on the headstock of the guitar.
 Turning the pegs changes the pitch of the strings up or down.
 Tightening the strings makes the pitch go up; loosening the strings makes the pitch go down.

-How often should you tune a guitar?
+How often should you tune Your guitar?

-You should tune your guitar every time that you play it.
+You should tune your guitar every time you play it.
 You can’t expect your guitar to stay in tune between practice sessions.
 Guitars also go out tune from playing, especially if you are bending strings or playing for extended periods of time.
 As you are playing, it is a good idea to check your guitar tuning often.
 If you are playing a chord and it doesn’t sound quite right even when you know you are playing the correct notes, your guitar has gone out of tune.

 How to tune your guitar